digital-power/DEQ/README.md

 # DEQ README #

+Instructions for using the Digital Event Queue are located here: **[doc/DEQ-instructions.md](https://github.com/digital-power/DEQ/blob/master/doc/DEQ-instructions.md)**.

 ## Introduction ##

-The Digital Event Queue (DEQ) is a javascript prototype/object that is designed as a generic event-driven datalayer that is typically applied in the digital analytics/marketing domain.
+The Digital Event Queue (DEQ) is a javascript prototype/object that is designed as a generic **event-driven datalayer** that is typically applied in the digital analytics/marketing domain.
 It provides a layer of abstraction between the front-end of web-applications and vendor specific datalayers for solutions such as Google Tag Manager, Adobe Launch, and Tealium iQ.